Baseball333/Types-Operators-and-Expressions/README.md

 Ninth Commit:
 There is no limit to a string's length though a program is able to scan a string completely to determine its length.
 The standard library function strlen(s) scans a string, which is represented through the following program.

+Tenth Commit:
+There are instances in which enum is mentioned and executed in a program.
+If not all values are specified the progression continues from the previous specified value.
+The following file is an example.